RavenRock135/dev.to-Tutorials-Blogs/XUMM/How to use the XUMM SDK in NodeJS.md

 [![Watch this step on Youtube](https://dev-to-uploads.s3.amazonaws.com/i/ke56jhpeq6gmjerebicr.png)](https://youtu.be/9gVK6fp3UOo)

-## 1. Get your XUMM API credentials 🔑
+## 1. Get Your XUMM API Credentials 🔑

 Visit the **[XUMM Developer Console](http://apps.xumm.dev/)** by navigating to https://apps.xumm.dev.
 If this is the first time using the XUMM Developer Console, you can register an account or (if you have one) sign in with your Github account.